 RESPECT also monitors the campus climate and tracks data on bias reports.
 By identifying patterns in the data, RESPECT is equipped to proactively decrease the prevalence of future occurrences.
 This may be achieved through trainings, workshops, speakers, community forums, and other educational programming to openly engage students, faculty, administrators, and staff in conversations about social justice, equity, and inclusion.

-Please direct any questions about RESPECT to Keaton Wong, Director of Equal Opportunity, Compliance, and Title IX at 718-990-2660; [email protected].
+Please direct any questions about RESPECT to Danielle Haynes, Director of Equal Opportunity, Compliance, and Title IX at 718-990-2660; [email protected].

 The RESPECT Bias Response Team consists of faculty, staff, and students who have volunteered their time to assist the university in addressing incidents of bias that affect the individual and/or community.

-The RESPECT Bias Response Team has completed over 30 hours of training to help prepare them for their role.
+The RESPECT Bias Response Team has completed extensive, ongoing training to help prepare them for their role.
 These trainings consisted of social justice education, restorative justice education, bias response, and hands-on practice.
 The committee will continue to meet on a regular basis to continue education, proactively on prevention methods, and to support and respond to individual and community needs.

 If you have questions for the RESPECT Bias Response Team, please contact [email protected].